 Install Nginx Bad Bot Blocker

 The first step to installing the Bad Bot Blocker is downloading the handy installation script from the official Github.
-This script will handle the process automatically, and in most cases, little intervention afterward is required.
+This script will handle the process automatically, and in most cases, little intervention is required.

 Using the wget command, download the following.